DavidAwad/Glissando/README.md

 Finally, I think the end result sounds very nice, and can actually be listened to quite comfortably for a while.

-## What I learned

-I learned a lot about the difficulties of computer generated music, the importance of a dataset, and most importantly how to deal with sparse data.
-Sometimes you need to effectively combine similar features to get the most out of a small dataset, and this is a very important concept in machine learning in general.

 ## What's next for Glissando